nopaddleboat/Koopman_operator_predictive_control/README.md

 #All the codes are not commented, but they should be easy to follow with the paper aside.

-#Feel free to contact me through swxie@outlook.com if you have any quesitons regarding the code and paper.
+#Feel free to contact me through swxie@outlook.com if you have any questions regarding the code and paper.

 Data: